 \subsection{Random Coding with Multiple Rate Options}

 Consider the simple case when the transmitter uses a classical random coding scheme, originally introduced in \cite{ref Shamai07}.
 The coding scheme is described as follows.
 Let ${\cal L}=\{{\cal C}_{\theta}: \theta \in \Theta\}$ be a library of codebooks, indexed by a set $\Theta$.
 Each codebook contains $2^{NR_0}$ codewords of length $N$, where $R_0$ is a predetermined rate parameter.
-Denote $[{\cal C}_{\theta}(w)]_j$ as the $j$th symbol of the codeword corresponding to message $w$ in codebook ${\cal C}_{\theta}$.
-Assume at the beginning of a time slot, the transmitter randomly generates codebook index $\theta$ according to a distribution $\gamma$.
-The distribution $\gamma$ and the codebooks ${\cal C}_{\theta}$ are chosen such that random variables $X_{w,j} : \theta \to [{\cal C}_{\theta}(w)]_j$, $\forall j, w$ are i.i.d. according to a predetermined input distribution $P_{X}$.
-We assume the receiver knows the code library and the value of $\theta$, that is, the receiver knows the randomly generated codebook.
-This can be achieved by sharing a random codebook generation algorithm with the transmitter.
-Based upon this information and the channel output, the receiver gives an estimate $\hat{w}$ of the transmitted message $w$.
+Denote by $[{\cal C}_{\theta}(w)]_j$ the $j$th symbol of the codeword corresponding to message $w$ in codebook ${\cal C}_{\theta}$.
+Assume that, at the beginning of a time slot, the transmitter randomly generates a codebook index $\theta$ according to a distribution $\gamma$.
+The distribution $\gamma$ and the codebooks ${\cal C}_{\theta}$ are chosen such that the random variables $X_{w,j} : \theta \to [{\cal C}_{\theta}(w)]_j$, $\forall j, w$ are i.i.d. according to a predetermined input distribution $P_{X}$.
+We assume that the code library and the value of $\theta$ are both known at the receiver, that is, the receiver knows the randomly generated codebook.
+This can be achieved by sharing the random codebook generation algorithm with the transmitter.
+Based upon this information and upon the channel output, the receiver determines an estimate $\hat{w}$ of the transmitted message $w$.
 Define $P_e(w)=Pr\{\hat{w}\ne w\}$ as the decoding error probability given that $w$ is the transmitted message.
-By following the analysis in \cite{ref Shamai07}, it is easily seen that, if $R_0 < I(X; Y)$, there exists a sequence of decoding algorithms to achieve $\lim_{N\to \infty} P_e(w)=0$ for all $w$.
-The asymptotic result here should be interpreted as: given two small positive constants $\epsilon_1$, $\epsilon_2$, there exists a threshold $N(\epsilon_1, \epsilon_2)$, such that $N>N(\epsilon_1, \epsilon_2)$ and $R_0 < I(X; Y)-\epsilon_2$ imply $P_e(w)< \epsilon_1$ for all $w$ \cite{ref Polyanskiy10}.
+By following the analysis in \cite{ref Shamai07}, it is easily seen that, if $R_0 < I(X; Y)$, there exists a sequence of decoding algorithms that achieve $\lim_{N\to \infty} P_e(w)=0$ for all $w$.
+The asymptotic result here should be interpreted as: given two small positive constants $\epsilon_1$, $\epsilon_2$, there exists a threshold $N(\epsilon_1, \epsilon_2)$, such that the conditions $N>N(\epsilon_1, \epsilon_2)$ and $R_0 < I(X; Y)-\epsilon_2$ imply $P_e(w)< \epsilon_1$ for all $w$ \cite{ref Polyanskiy10}.
 Although understanding of the tradeoff between $N$, $\epsilon_1$, $\epsilon_2$ is important, it is outside the scope of this paper.
 We will not repeat this well-known observation in the rest of the paper.